What should we be urgent about in missions?

-It may be that once we arrive in Malawi with a Ph.D. in hand, the thing they need most from us is organizational help and other forms of service which do not have anything to do with Daniel’s research area or specialty. … Actually, that second possibility is pretty likely!
+It may be that once we arrive in Malawi with a Ph.D. in hand, the thing they need most from us is organizational help and other forms of service which do not have anything to do with our research area or specialty. … Actually, that second possibility is pretty likely!

 Love drives us to invest strategically and to willingly lose those investments to love the same people.
 This is why we wrote on taking the long-term view of patient trust in the Lord’s activity.